Third-party accessories for the Wii Remote: Steering wheels

 Prior to Nintendo's own Wii Wheel, several third-party steering wheel accessories had been introduced for the Wii Remote.
 One released by Ubisoft, the Wii Steering Wheel, was developed by Thrustmaster.
 It is bundled with certain games, such as Monster 4x4 World Circuit and GT Pro Series.
-The accessory, which is only for aesthetic/ergonomic enhancement, is meant for driving-style gameplay in which the Wii Remote would be held lengthwise in a two-handed gamepad orientation, steering the subject by tilting the controller.
+The accessory, which is only for aesthetic/ergonomic enhancement, is meant for driving-style game-play in which the Wii Remote would be held lengthwise in a two-handed game-pad orientation, steering the subject by tilting the controller.
 The Wii Steering Wheel is also sold separately.
-Since the Wii Steering Wheel was revealed, other similarly designed steering wheel accessories have been produced.
+Since the Wii Steering Wheel was revealed, other similarly designed Steering Wheel accessories have been produced.

 Sword and shield attachments

 Sword and shield attachment sets have been released by various manufacturers, including ASiD Tech and Camy International.
 The accessories are simply shells, and do not provide any other functional purpose.
 The ASiD kit comes with a sword, a shield, and knife with a design resembling a scimitar, all molded from monotone plastic (white or black).
 The Hero Pack by Camy International consists of a sword and a shield, with colored designs very similar to the Master Sword and Hylian Shield from The Legend of Zelda series.
 The blade of the Hero Pack sword is made of soft foam for safety.

 With both sets, the Wii Remote is cradled in the handle of the sword or knife so that the face buttons are accessible, with clearings for the B button and pointer lens.
 The Nunchuk is clipped into the handle of the shield.
 The configurations correspond to the sword and shield controls for The Legend of Zelda: Twilight Princess.
 Only three Wii games use Wii Remote and Nunchuk gestures to implement sword-and-shield combat, which are Twilight Princess, The Lord of the Rings: Aragorn's Quest and The Legend of Zelda: Skyward Sword.

 In addition to fantasy-based sword attachments, there are also sci-fi laser sword attachments for the Wii Remote, which would befit Star Wars video games released for the Wii (such as Lego Star Wars: The Complete Saga, Star Wars: The Force Unleashed and Star Wars: The Clone Wars - Lightsaber Duels) that implement lightsaber combat with the Wii Remote.
 GameStop sells the Wii Dual Glow Sabers made by dreamGEAR.
 Thrustmaster, Intec, CTA Digital have also manufactured similar laser sword attachments that are widely available for purchase.